KenYu910645/KenYu910645.github.io/_projects/project_pac.md

     </div>
 </div>

-There is a growing body of literature on monocular 3D object detection, which can be broadly categorized into five groups:
+Currently, most work can be categorized into five approaches:

-1. 2D Box Based:
+1. Base on 2D Boxes :
-The most straightforward method is to crop the object from the input image as a region of interest and then perform 3D detection.
-This approach tends to be sensitive to the accuracy of the detected 2D bounding box, often leading to poor position accuracy when the 2D bounding box is imprecise.
-Early research typically resolve to this method.
+The most straightforward method is to crop the object from the input image as a region of interest and then detect 3D box geometry based on the feature inside RoI.
+This approach tends to be sensitive to the accuracy of the detected 2D bounding box, often leading to poor accuracy.
+Only early research tend to use this approach.

 2. Key Point-Based (Anchor-Free):
 Another method involves identifying key points on the image crucial for detecting the 3D bounding box.
 These methods use these key points to construct the 3D bounding box.
-Key points are usually centered on the object, using a single point to represent the entire 3D object.
+Key points are usually object center or its 3D box corners.
 This method is fast and simple, making it easy to scale.
 However, its heavy reliance on key point detection results in lower accuracy, particularly for truncated objects where key points are not visible on the image.

-3. Direct Generation of 3D Box:
+3. Direct Generation of 3D Box (Anchor-based):
 This approach treats the problem similarly to regressing a 2D bounding box but expands the detection head to accommodate additional variables.
 It offers good accuracy and usually employs an end-to-end structure.

 4. Representation Transformation:
-Some researchers argue that using 2D images to represent 3D objects is suboptimal.
-They propose first converting the 2D image to a 3D space representation, such as a point cloud, and then applying existing 3D object detection methods.
-This two-stage process—first transforming, then detecting—results in lower efficiency and greater training difficulty.
-However, converting the image to 3D space improves accuracy, especially in depth axis detection.
+Some researchers argue that finding 3D object in 2D images is a suboptimal.
+They propose first converting the 2D image to a 3D space representation, such as a point cloud or Bird-eye-view plane, and then applying existing 3D object detection methods on it.
+This two-stage transform—first detect—later results in high accuracy especially for far objects.
+However, due to its cumbersome architecutre, it's hard to train

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">